Static Maps API

-We use OpenStreetMap as a base for our maps, so you can cache, store and redistribute the generated maps at no extra cost.
+We use OpenStreetMap for Static Maps API, so you can freely cache, store, and redistribute the maps at no extra cost.

-- This API call generates a static map using map center and zoom to define map view:
+- This API call generates a static map using map center and zoom to define the area to be displayed:

-- This API call retuns a static map image of the specified area:
+- This API call returns a static map for the specified map bounds:

-Geoapify Static Map API allows the creation of high-resolution map images.
-You can increase the resolution of the map up to 8 times with the scaleFactor parameter.
-So you can generate high-quality pictures for print media.
+Geoapify's Static Map API allows you to create high-resolution images of maps.
+You can increase the resolution of the map up to 8 times with the scaleFactor parameter, which makes it perfect for generating high-quality images for print media.

 - scaleFactor = 2:

 By default, the maximal scale factor is 2.
 Bigger values are possible upon request.
-For more information on this, please email us.
+Please email us for more information on this.

 Adding map markers

-You can place multiple markers on the map with the markers parameter.
-You can also change the marker icons using our Map Marker Icon API:
+You can mark multiple locations on your map by adding the markers parameter.
+You can also change the icon of your markers using our Map Marker Icon API:

-You can add a single geometry or multiple geometries to the map - circles, rectangles, polylines, polygons.
+You can add one geometry or multiple geometries to the map - circles, rectangles, polygons, and other shapes.
 Here is an example of a URL with a polygon: